RedisGears/RedisGears/docs/commands_hook.md

 * You **cannot** use command hooks in the following cases:
     * If the **command has movable keys** and `keyprefix` was used
     * If the **command is marked with the noscript flag**
-* You can hook a command with a none sync execution (see [execution mode](file:///home/meir/work/RedisGears/site/async_await_doc/functions.html#register)).
+* You can hook a command with a non-sync execution (see [execution mode](file:///home/meir/work/RedisGears/site/async_await_doc/functions.html#register)).
 However, once it's done, it is not possible to hook it again (perform a nested hook).
-Also, **hooking a command with none sync execution will prevent its invocation from within a Lua script on MULTI EXEC**.
+Also, **hooking a command with non-sync execution will prevent its invocation from within a Lua script on MULTI EXEC**.